Insiders Buying These 4 Penny Stocks - Benzinga

 Also check this: Insiders Buy Around $2.8M Of 3 Stocks

-- The Trade: Salarius Pharmaceuticals, Inc. SLRX CEO David Arthur acquired a total of 139,488 shares at an average price of $0.39.
-The insider spent $54.54 thousand to buy those shares.
+- The Trade: Oxford Square Capital Corp.
+OXSQ CEO Jonathan H Cohen acquired a total of 13,350 shares at an average price of $3.96.
+The insider spent $52.93 thousand to buy those shares.

 If you are not using this trading strategy, you are leaving money on the table...